Tools4everBV/HelloID-Conn-Prov-Target-Ysis/README.md

   - [Getting help](#getting-help)
   - [HelloID Docs](#helloid-docs)

++# To add:
+- Concurrent sessions on 1
+- Fields Beroep en Opmerking are cleared
+- Doc needs to be partly rewritten

 ## Introduction

 The HelloID-Conn-Prov-Target-Ysis connector creates and updates user accounts within Ysis.
 The Ysis API is a SCIM based (http://www.simplecloud.info) API and has some limitations for our provisioning process.
 For more information you can check the Ysis SCIM documentation (https://apihelp.gerimedica.nl/category/scim/).